Detecting Propaganda Techniques in Code-Switched Social Media Text: Dataset

 \subsection{Data Collection}

-The dataset of code-switched text on social media was prepared by collecting data from publicly available sources, including Twitter, Facebook, Instagram, and YouTube.
-Twitter accounted for approximately 60\% of the data, while Facebook contributed around 25\%.
-Four data collectors were selected based on their submission of 10 examples of code-switched text, and they were then instructed to collect a total of 500 texts each.
-The selection of collectors was based on their quality and performance, ensuring diversity by including two male and two female collectors.
-Expert feedback was provided to data collectors after every 50 examples.
-The collectors were advised to gather texts at different times of the day and from different time periods to increase the diversity of trending topics.
-After collecting a total of 2000 examples (500 each), the dataset was pruned to 1030 examples through manual filtering.
+We prepared the dataset of code-switched text on social media by collecting data from publicly available sources, including Twitter, Facebook, Instagram, and YouTube.
+Twitter contributes 60\% of the dataset, Facebook 25\%, Instagram 10\%, and the remaining 5\% is from YouTube.
+Four data collectors were selected based on the quality of their submission of 20 examples of code-switched text.
+They were then instructed to collect a total of 500 texts each.
+We ensured diversity among the collectors by including two male and two female collectors.
+The collectors were also advised to gather texts at different times of the day and from different time periods to increase the diversity of trending topics.
+After some filtering, we ended up with 1,030 examples.
 Some examples were removed because they required extensive prior knowledge to understand the annotations, while others were dependent on the source post or tweet to make sense.